-If your ISP has assigned you a static IP address, or if you have previously requested one, the only way to change it is to call your ISP’s tech support line and request it to be changed.
-But remember, for whatever reason you had the static IP address assigned initially (for example: running web servers or certain games) you will likely have to change IP settings in those items as well, otherwise data will be sent to the wrong IP address.
+If your ISP has assigned you a static IP address, or if you have previously requested one, the only way to change it is to call your ISP’s tech support line and ask it be changed.
+But remember, for whatever reason you had the static IP address assigned initially (such as: running web servers or certain games) you will likely have to change IP settings in those items as well, otherwise data is sent to the wrong IP address.
 Be careful!

 Can I hide my IP address?

 The short answer is yes.
 There are a number of methods to hide your IP address and we will look at some below in more detail.
 For the long answer, continue reading after these examples.

 - Proxy Servers – This is probably the most popular method of hiding your IP address.
 A proxy server is another computer situated between your machine and the internet that simply “passes” all your requests through itself and sends its own identity (IP address) to the website server thereby obscuring your information (think Escrow).
 There are also web-based proxy servers that you simply visit with your web browser and type in the web address.

 - Anonymity Networks – Another popular method requiring software installation are anonymity networks.
 These networks are setup all over the world and any http request can be routed to any number of servers, at any given time.
 This is known as “onion routing“.
 The most popular of this type is Tor.

 There are some exceptions and advisories to the above examples…